imazeenabulele/Active_Directory_Users_Group_Policies__Managing_Accounts/README.md

 <br /><br />

 <p>
-NOw, we'll log into DC-1 the users would be created.
-Open Powershell ISE as an administrator, create a new file and input a script that eould create random users.
+Now, we'll log into DC-1 the users would be created.
+Open Powershell ISE as an administrator, create a new file and input a script that would create users.
+The script as seen below will create 1000 users with random names
 </p>

 <p>